 Double Bollinger

 Here is an advanced Bollinger Bands strategy where traders often use two sets of the same indicator to locate the best buy or sell levels.
 The idea here is to play around with the standard deviation count of each set.
-This approach forms multiple zones on the chart, helping better identification of the more nuanced trends.
+This approach forms multiple zones on the chart, helping better identify the more nuanced trends.
 Here is how traders riding BTC’s late 2020 uptrend could have used the same.

 Seasoned traders could have used the Double Bollinger trading strategy to capture BTC’s ascent from $18,000 in December 2020.
 The best approach would have been to use two Bollinger pairs — the first with one standard deviation as the inner Bollinger and the second with two standard deviations as the outer Bollinger.